muri-desu/Carniculus/readme.txt

 - Other than that they are mostly the same as elephants.

 "Metastasis and Proliferation" (scenario)
-- Starts with 3 naked carniculus (or "mama") + one carnigigas
+- Starts with 3 carniculus (or "mama") + one carnigigas

 Carniculus’ trading ship (trader)
 - Trader ships by carniculus who stayed on the spaceship.